What to Expect from COP26: Everything You Need to Know

 The most recent United Nations Climate Change Conference, COP 25, became the longest climate talks on record, finally concluding some 40 hours after its scheduled end.
 Despite this, the conference failed to deliver on its main goals and exposed deep divisions between developed and developing countries.

-As its name suggests, COP26 is the 26th session of the COP, bringing together the now 197 nations and territories signed up to the UNFCCC.
+As its name suggests, COP26 is the 26th session of the COP (Conference of Parties), bringing together the now 197 nations and territories who are members of the UNFCCC (United Nations Climate Change Conference).
 It is set to be the biggest climate change conference yet and the largest gathering of world leaders ever to take place in the UK.

 Why is COP26 so important?